AllanNastin/ethical-ai/backend/README.md

 Jupyter notebook that demonstrates the REBEL model for relation extraction on the AI Act.

 ## `rebel_re_model.py`
-Addition functions for the REBEL model, used in the `rebel_re_model.ipynb` notebook.
+Python script that demonstrates the REBEL model for relation extraction on the AI Act. (basically a .py version of the .ipynb)

 ## `sample_knowledge_graph.png`
 Sample human-generated knowledge graph (visual) of the AI Act based on `sample_knowledge_graph_section.txt`.